sjg20/u-boot-concept/doc/develop/driver-model/design.rst

 ----------------------

 For pre-relocation we simply call the driver model init function.
-Only drivers marked with DM_FLAG_PRE_RELOC or the device tree 'u-boot,dm-pre-reloc' property are initialised prior to relocation.
+Only drivers marked with DM_FLAG_PRE_RELOC or the device tree 'u-boot,dm-all' property are initialised prior to relocation.
 This helps to reduce the driver model overhead.
 This flag applies to SPL and TPL as well, if device tree is enabled (CONFIG_OF_CONTROL) there.

-Note when device tree is enabled, the device tree 'u-boot,dm-pre-reloc' property can provide better control granularity on which device is bound before relocation.
+Note when device tree is enabled, the device tree 'u-boot,dm-all' property can provide better control granularity on which device is bound before relocation.
 While with DM_FLAG_PRE_RELOC flag of the driver all devices with the same driver are bound, which requires allocation a large